vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Persistence and Determination

 - "The secret of getting ahead is getting started." - Mark Twain
-- "You don’t have to be great to start, but you have to start to be great." - Zig Ziglar

 ## Mindfulness and Presence